-When a flood event occurs, have more efficient tools in place for information gathering and reporting to FEMA.
+Create more efficient tools for information gathering and reporting to FEMA when a flood event occurs.
 Create floodplain management visualization tools for CDS when working directly with clients who want to build near a floodplain.

 - Integrate Operations and Planning feature datasets within our SDE database.
 These are specific feature classes designed by ESRI, to help gather information about dynamic emergency incidents. - COMPLETED Establish a standard mobile field collection solution (2015).
 A Windows WPF application has been built to run on a Windows tablet for mobile field collection of emergency events, both fire and flood.
-Collector for ArcGIS on the Windows platform is now in beta and will be tested. - COMPLETED Collector for ArcGIS and Operations Dashboard (2013): A proof of concept project has been built for field collection of flood data with real-time monitoring of the event by administrative staff.
+Collector for ArcGIS on the Windows platform is now in beta and will be tested.

+COMPLETED - Collector for ArcGIS and Operations Dashboard (2013): A proof of concept project has been built for field collection of flood data with real-time monitoring of the event by administrative staff.

-3.2 Integrate Eagle Recorder into GIS System (IT)
+3.2 Link GIS to CAD (PW)